spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 4.21.
 Contents Notes
 ********************

-Tags or short description of the reading should be recorded here.
-Any idiosyncratic information should be recorded in this field.
+A short description or abstract of the contents of the recording should be provided here.
+Any other information concerning the AV content that is not included in the Contents field may be added here, as well.
+Include information about the transcription process, including the tools used.
+If AI transcription software was used, we require that the outputs be human-verified.
+Please document your process in this field.

 **************
 4.22.
 Notes